Overview

 Friends in the Field

-Network Leaders will inevitably encounter organizations who are already doing fantastic work to support vulnerable kids and families in their communities and yet may not be a great fit with any of the roles highlighted above despite being just as called to serve in their way as CarePortal network leaders are called to serve in theirs.
+Network Leaders will inevitably encounter organizations that are already doing fantastic work to support vulnerable kids and families in their communities.
+Yet, despite being just as called to serve in their way as CarePortal Network Leaders are called to serve in theirs, these organizations may not be a great fit with any of the roles highlighted above.

-When approaching and interacting with other organizations, any organization, it's important to do so with a humble posture.
+When approaching and interacting with any organization, it's important to do so with a humble posture.
 Lead with curious questions that display an interest and value in what they do and how they do it.
 Celebrate the Kingdom work they are doing.
-If there is an opportunity where the CarePortal platform might serve them well in their mission, by all means offer it, but it should never feel pressured.
+If there is an opportunity where the CarePortal platform might serve them well in their mission, by all means, offer it, but this should never feel pressured.

 Combining Roles: Opportunities & Restrictions